ktsyr1/ai-prompt/example/backend-blog.md

 - `PORT`: The port on which the server runs.
 - `MONGODB_URI`: The MongoDB connection string.
 - `JWT_SECRET`: Secret key for signing JWT tokens.
 - `NODE_ENV`: Environment type (development, production, etc.).
-- `REDIS_URL`: Redis connection string (optional for caching).

 ---

 ## **Prompts for AI**
 - Use **TypeScript** for strict typing and better maintainability.
-- Write **unit tests** and **integration tests** to cover all routes and functionality.
 - Ensure that all **input validations** are done using **Express middlewares**.
 - Implement **JWT authentication** securely with the proper handling of tokens (access & refresh tokens).
 - Follow **RESTful API design** principles.
 - Structure the code in a way that makes it **modular** and easy to maintain or extend in the future.
 - **Password Hashing**: Use bcryptjs to securely hash user passwords before storing them.
 - **JWT Authentication**: Implement secure token-based authentication for all protected routes.
-- **Rate Limiting**: Use rate-limiting middleware to prevent API abuse and DoS attacks.
 - **Input Validation**: Validate all incoming requests to avoid injection attacks.
-- **Unit Tests**: Test individual functions like authentication, data validation, and business logic.
 - **Integration Tests**: Ensure that the API endpoints work together properly by testing routes, controllers, and database interactions.
 - Write code that is **easy to understand** and **well-commented**.
 - Focus on **simplicity** and **scalability**.